snaewe/vboxweb/README.txt

 FREE, WITHOUT WARRANTY:

-All files of this program (phpVirtualBox) are distributed under the terms contained in the LICENSE.txt file in this folder unless otherwise specified in an individual source file.
+All files of this program (vboxweb) are distributed under the terms contained in the LICENSE.txt file in this folder unless otherwise specified in an individual source file.
 By using this software, you are agreeing to the terms contained therein.
 If you have not received and read